 - Procurement of goods / services / facilities

 - Design / delivery of programs and services

 - Other items defined in the Bill where regulations can be applied

-Impacts of the ADA to Information / Communications Technology
+Impacts of the ACA to Information / Communications Technology

 It’s efforts like this that make me feel like a proud Canadian and further empower me to help change the lives of others in my own little way.

 - Bill C-81 (Accessible Canada Act) has been adopted

 - Future of Web Accessibility in Canada – Bill C-81 (Accessible Canada Act)

 - Government of Canada: National AccessAbility Week – May 26 to June 1